bhumikakadbe/Image-Generation-using-stable-diffusion-Comfy-UI-/README.md

 ✔ **Optimized for Different Hardware**– Compatible with both CPU and GPU-based processing.

 ---

+## Installation & Usage

+### 1. Download & Install ComfyUI

+1. Open a browser and go to the ComfyUI GitHub repository.

+2. Scroll down and download the Windows version.

+3. Extract the downloaded files.

+### 2. Install the Stable Diffusion Model

+1. Visit Hugging Face Models.

+2. Search for v1-5-pruned-emaonly-fp16.safetensors.

+3. Download the model and place it in:

+comfyui_windows > ComfyUI > models > checkpoints

+### 3. Run ComfyUI

+1. Open the ComfyUI folder.

+2. Run the run_cpu.bat or run_gpu.bat file based on your system.

+3. Open the browser and start generating images by adding prompts!

+---
 # Usage

 1. Launch ComfyUI and load the Stable Diffusion model.